nmagen/Fire_Findr_Caffe/1_EC2_Setup/readme.md

 sudo apt-get -y upgrade
 ```

-Also some other importnant stuff (most of this should have been included with the os)
+Also some other important stuff (most of this should have been included with the os)

 ```sh
 sudo apt-get install -y gcc g++ gfortran build-essential git wget python-dev python-pip